 The municipality of Taibeh, an Arab town in the northern Jezreel Valley, is looking for a municipal head of education with an unusual background.

-- 'Someone has to keep Israeli Arabs on the map'
+- Keeping Israeli Arabs on the Map

 According to the tender for the post, candidates are required to present proof of full academic education from a recognized academic institution, with preference for a candidate with a Master’s degree.
 The advertisement requires “at least all of the following: ordination by two rabbis among those recognized by the Chief Rabbinate of Israel”; or that “he/she had studied a full program at a high yeshiva or a kollel [yeshiva for married men] for six years after he/she reached the age of 18” or proof that he/she had passed at least three of the tests administered by the Chief Rabbinate of Israel.”